 Hire A Videographer

-So this ties in with the last point but along with photography, I also put video high on on the list of importance.
-This can be an even bigger investment than photography often times, but I still believe these memories are far more valuable than the table decorations at your reception!
-If budget is your issue, focus on quality over quantity and hire someone you really love, but maybe only request a highlight video to help with costs.
+So this ties in with the last point but along with photography, I also put video high on the list of importance.
+This can often be an even bigger investment than photography, but I still believe these memories are far more valuable than the table decorations at your reception!
+If budget is your issue, focus on quality over quantity and hire someone you love, but maybe only request a highlight video to help with costs.

 Don’t Sweat The Small Stuff